walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

                                     # you can't mix these, chosse one
                                     # consumed as a single piece: use 1

-  calories:                         # grams, per 100g or 100 ml (depends on what weight is)
+  calories:                         # grams, per 100g or 100ml (depends on what weight is)
   nutrients:

     fat:              100